zeruhur/thalassa/01_thalassa.md

 - Alessio Persichetti: for all the valuable advice and for tolerating my lucubrations.
 - Giovanni Tamba: for directing me on monster stats with his advice.
 - The NSR and The Cauldron communities: for advice and support on this project.

-I dedicate as always this work to my wife Cristina.
-Thanks for giving up some of your time with me.

 ## Changelog